 Most employers pay both a federal (FUTA) and a state unemployment tax.

 Summary of the Unemployment Insurance Benefit

-An initial UI claim can be filed in the first week an individual becomes unemployed.
-However, individuals can file up to 12 months after a job loss, as long as they continue to qualify.
+Applicants have a 7-day waiting period after losing employment before applying for UI benefits.
+That is, before any UI benefits can be paid, an unpaid waiting period equivalent to one full week of unemployment benefits must be served.
+However, individuals can file up to 12 months after a job loss, if they continue to qualify for UI.
 Individuals can file an UI claim either from the NYS Department of Labor’s website or by contacting the Telephone Claim Center.

 Other Benefits under the Unemployment Insurance Benefit Program